neuralinterfaces/commoners/README.md

 # commoners
  The `commoners` CLI **allows anyone to build their application for web, desktop, and mobile distribution**.
-Only JavaScript is required; no additional languages or libraries (e.g. Dart, React, etc.) are necessary!
+Only JavaScript is required; no additional languages or libraries (e.g. Dart, React, etc.) are necessary.

  > **Note:** For a complete example of a COMMONERS application, visit the [commoners-starter-kit](https://github.com/commonersdev/commoners-starter-kit).